 Personalized Learning and Adaptive Systems

 AI can create personalized learning pathways that adapt to individual student needs, learning styles, and pace.
+Tools like Google NotebookLM enable students to create AI-powered study assistants from their own materials.
 This is particularly valuable in contexts where:

 Bridging Teacher Shortages